List of EastEnders characters introduced in 2006: Oliver Cousins

 Oliver Cousins, played by Tom Ellis, is a Walford doctor.
 He first appears in episode 3092, first broadcast on 30 January 2006.
-His last appearance is in episode 3159, first broadcast on 26 May 2006, and in 2011, Ellis said he would not consider returning to the show.
+His last appearance is in episode 3159, first broadcast on 26 May 2006.
+In 2011, Ellis said he would not consider returning to the show.

 When Oliver first appears, he is knocked over by Dot Branning (June Brown) and is locked out of his house naked.
 Mo Harris (Laila Morse) picks the lock for him, but as his towel is caught in the door, he then has just his hands to cover himself.
 Cousins gives Honey Edwards (Emma Barton) advice about her unborn baby, finds Ben Mitchell (Charlie Jones) when he runs away, and talks to Little Mo Mitchell (Kacey Ainsworth) about her baby Freddie (Alex Kilby and Tom Kilby), thinking that she is suffering from stress.
 He then develops romantic feelings for Little Mo.

 Oliver goes on a date with Little Mo, where she confides in him that she sometimes struggles with Freddie.
 He walks her home that night and they share a kiss on the doorstep.
-Little Mo later confides in Oliver that she has nearly hit Freddie in the past when he had been crying.
-When Freddie is injured, Oliver tells his colleague, Briony Campbell (Rae Hendrie), what Little Mo had told him.
-She tells Social Services, who suspect Little Mo has caused Freddie's injuries.
+Little Mo later confides in Oliver that she has nearly hit Freddie in the past when he has been crying.
+When Freddie is injured, Oliver tells his colleague, Briony Campbell (Rae Hendrie), what Little Mo has told him.
+Briony tells Social Services, who suspect Little Mo has caused Freddie's injuries.
 However, Little Mo suspects 10-year-old Ben has caused them.
 Little Mo discovers that Oliver has betrayed her and ends their relationship.
 Oliver is offered a job in Leeds and decides to leave Walford.